Copano Rickey

-Copano Rickey (コパノリッキー, foaled March 24, 2010) is a Japanese thoroughbred racehorse.
+Copano Rickey (コパノリッキー, Kopano Rikkii) is a Japanese thoroughbred racehorse.
 His major wins include the February Stakes (2014, 2015), the JBC Classic (2014, 2015), the Kashiwa Kinen (2014, 2016, 2017), the 2016 Teio Sho, the Mile Championship Nambu Hai (2016, 2017), and the 2017 Tokyo Daishoten.
 With 11 GI/JpnI wins, this makes Copano Rickey the Japanese-trained horse with the most wins.
 He was nicknamed the "great actor of the dirt (砂上の千両役者).

 Racing career

-2012-13: Two-and-three year old seasons
+2012-13: two-and-three year old seasons

-Copano Rickey made his debut on December 2012 at a debut race for 2-year olds but finished at 8th place.
-After winning a maiden race on January 2013, he won his second race in a row; which was an allowance race.
-Following a 3rd place finish at the Hyacinth Stakes and a victory at the Fukuryu Stakes, Copano Rickey won his first graded race by winning the Hyogo Championship.
+Copano Rickey made his debut in December 2012 at a debut race for two-year-olds but finished in 8th place.
+After winning a maiden race in January 2013, he won his second race in a row, which was an allowance race.
+Following a 3rd-place finish at the Hyacinth Stakes and a victory at the Fukuryu Stakes, Copano Rickey won his first graded race by winning the Hyogo Championship.
 After this win, he was planned to be entered in to the Tōkyō Yūshun, but was forced out of the races after a fracture was discovered in the radius of the right forearm.